connexcs/docs/docs/transcription.md

 * **to_tsvector():** This function takes a piece of text and breaks it down into important words, ignoring common words like ‘and’, ‘the’,etc these are also known as **Stop Words**.
     * It’s like creating an index for a book, where you list the important words and where they appear.
-    * In the end, the to_tsvector() function returns a tsvector list containing all base words and their positions with stop words like `a` and `the` get stripped.
+    * The to_tsvector() function returns a tsvector list containing all base words and their positions with stop words like `a` and `the` get stripped.
-    * In short, to_tsvector parses a textual document into tokens, reduces the tokens to lexemes (headwords of dictionaries), and returns a tsvector which lists the lexemes together with their positions in the document.
+    * In short, to_tsvector() parses a textual document into tokens, reduces the tokens to lexemes (headwords of dictionaries), and returns a tsvector which lists the lexemes together with their positions in the document.

 |Phrase|Query|Result of the to_tsvector|
 |------|-----|-------------------------|